kevinAlbs/WolfGoatCabbage/readme.md

 - Redo stair animation
 - Rest of music should be programmatic (e.g. if farmer walks back into barn, music should stop)
 - Add goat noise
+- Add JS error checker, which will ping me with the stack trace when a Javascript error is caught.

 Credit
 ------